-- · Pillar 1: Minimum eligible capital requirement. - Pillar 2: Evaluation of the overall capital requirements and supervisory follow-up. - Pillar 3: Public disclosure of information.
+- Pillar 1: Minimum eligible capital requirement. - Pillar 2: Evaluation of the overall capital requirements and supervisory follow-up. - · Pillar 3: Public disclosure of information.

-3.1.1 Pillar 1 - minimum eligible capital requirement Pillar 1 concerns the minimum eligible capital requirement for credit risk, operational risk and market risk, for which the minimum capital adequacy ratio requirement has been set at 8 per cent.
-In addition to this comes a total buffer requirement of 9 per cent at the end of the year.
+3.1.1 PILLAR 1 - MINIMUM ELIGIBLE CAPITAL REQUIREMENT

+Pillar 1 concerns the minimum eligible capital requirement for credit risk, operational risk and market risk, for which the minimum capital adequacy ratio requirement has been set at 8 per cent.
+In addition to this comes a total buffer requirement of 9.5 per cent at the end of the year.
 SpareBank 1 Østlandet has not been defined as a nationally systemically important bank.

-Capital adequacy is defined as the relationship between the Bank's total eligible capital and its risk-weighted assets.
+Capital adequacy is defined as the relationship between the Bank's total eligible capital and its risk-weighted assets, as illustrated in figure 3.1.